darrylkid/SimpleTodo/README.md

 * [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected back in the todo list

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

-## Video Walkthrough
+## GIF Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough:

 <img src='https://github.com/darrylkid/SimpleTodo/blob/master/SimpleTodoDemonstration.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />
 <img src='https://github.com/darrylkid/SimpleTodo/blob/master/SimpleTodoDemonstration.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />